 Best beaches on the Isle of Harris

-Luskentyre Beach – To me, this is the best beach on the Isle of Harris and plenty of others must agree as this is one of the most popular beaches in the Outer Hebrides.
+To me, Luskentyre beach on the Isle of Harris is the best beach on the island and plenty of others must agree as this is one of the most popular beaches in the Outer Hebrides.
 I’m sure everyone has their personal favourite but this is probably one of the best known, so it may seem an obvious choice but this is my happy place.
 It’s just dreamy, the beach is like one straight from the Caribbean but it’s equally very Scottish.
-This is a beach that you have to experience, the very cold but clear and turquoise waters, white sand and you often see the two white horses on the beach making it seem ever more magical.
+This is a beach that you have to experience, the very cold but clear and turquoise waters, white sand and you often see the two white horses on the beach making it seem even more magical.
 Picture perfect.

-Huisinis Beach – Pronounced as ‘hoo-shi-nish’.
+Pronounced as ‘hoo-shi-nish’.
 While Luskentyre is my favourite beach, Huisinis is the top choice for many others.
-Huisinis beach lies at the end of a 12 mile, single track, very windy road.
+Huisinis beach lies at the end of a 12-mile, single-track, very windy road.
 I would firstly recommend that you only attempt this road if you are a confident driver and I would advise you not to take any large vehicles.
 I don’t say this to put you off visiting but it’s quite a challenging road if you are not used to similar drives.

-Scarista Beach – From many of the beaches in Harris you can see Taransay, (a deserted island that was used for the reality tv show ‘Castaway’ many years ago) and Scarista beach is no different.
-With 3 mile long golden sands and flowering machair this is a really lovely alternative to the more popular tourist haunts like Luskentyre.
+From many of the beaches in Harris, you can see Taransay, (a deserted island that was used for the reality tv show ‘Castaway’ many years ago) and Scarista beach is no different.
+With 3-mile-long golden sands and flowering machair, this is a charming alternative to the more popular tourist haunts like Luskentyre.

 These are just some of what I believe to be the best beaches in the Western Isles, over on the Outer Hebrides.

 There are so many more to mention but I think this is a good start for those looking to visit these beautiful islands.